now-examples/basics/docz/README.md

 }
 ```

-Yo can now build and launch your docz project locally by running:
+You can now build and launch your docz project locally by running:

 ```shell
 yarn dev
 ```

 Initially, the project will not have any content, but you can add a file anywhere in the project that includes a `.mdx` file extension.
-Starting off; a simple file that has a name, some content, and tells docz that the route should be `/`:
+You can create a simple file that has a name, some content, and tells docz that the route should be `/`:

 ```
 ---